 (3) ensuring a better user experience, higher quality services, and operation of various channels; we may analyse identifiers and personal data collected when our Website, our social media pages and other sales channels and Services are used, and we may collect statistics about Visitors and Clients;

-(4) organising campaigns, incl. organising personalised and targeted campaigns.
+(4) organising events and campaigns, incl. organising personalised and targeted campaigns.
 The terms and conditions of campaigns are set out separately;

 (5) sending marketing offers to the Clients or potential customer if the respective person has previously purchased a similar product.
 In this case, the person is always guaranteed to have a simple opportunity to resign from the communication, and we have considered our and the Client’s interests;

 (6) conducting satisfaction, incl. customer satisfaction surveys and measuring the effectiveness of marketing activities performed;